benburkhart1/lighting-node-pro/README.md

 {ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}{ff}

+This is for the first 3 fans, If there's 4 fans, only 2 bytes of the 4th fan is done on the first request, after doing all color channels, it does an extension run, that looks like:

+{32}{00}{32}{2e} 14 bytes remaining for 4th fan, 16 bytes for 5th fan, 16 bytes for 6th fan.

 Why 16 bytes?
 There's 16 different LEDs.
 4 on the inside, and 12 on the outside.
 Since there's 12, I find it easiest